Roosevelt station (Sound Transit)

 Roosevelt station is a light rail station located in the Roosevelt neighborhood of Seattle, Washington, United States.
-It is served by the 1 Line of Sound Transit's Link light rail system, which continues north to Northgate station and south to Downtown Seattle and SeaTac.
+It is served by the 1 Line and 2 Line of Sound Transit's Link light rail system.
 The underground station consists of a single island platform connected to the surface via a mezzanine and two entrances along 12th Avenue Northeast at Northeast 65th and 67th streets.

 Construction on the Northgate extension was approved by voters in a 2008 ballot measure and began in 2012.
 Two tunnel boring machines used to build the light rail tunnels arrived at Roosevelt station in 2015, on their way between Northgate and the University District.
 The station opened on October 2, 2021.

 Location

 Roosevelt station is located on the west side of 12th Avenue Northeast between Northeast 65th Street and Northeast 67th Street, at the heart of the Roosevelt urban village in northern Seattle.
 It is adjacent to the Roosevelt Square shopping center and Roosevelt High School, with the immediate area constituting the commercial and retail core of the neighborhood.
 The station is also located near Ravenna Park and Green Lake, two of the largest parks in North Seattle.

 Northeast 66th Street, which lies between the station's two entrances, was rebuilt as a "green street" with traffic calming pedestrian-friendly features.
 A southbound protected bike lane was installed on Roosevelt Way between NE 65th Street and the University Bridge in 2016, while the northbound lane on 11th and 12th avenues was put on hold due to the truncation of the RapidRide J Line.
 A set of east–west protected lanes were installed on NE 65th Street in 2019 between Ravenna Boulevard and 20th Avenue NE.